PS2U/TechNote/system-design/designing-data-intensive-applications/ch7.md

 ## Single-Object and Multi-Object Operations

 Multi-object transactions require some way of determining which read and write operations belong to the same transaction.
-In relational databases, that is typically done based on the client’s TCP connection to the database server: on any particular connection, everything between a BEGIN TRANSACTION and a COMMIT statement is considered to be part of the same transaction.
+In relational databases, that is typically done based on the client's TCP connection to the database server: on any particular connection, everything between a BEGIN TRANSACTION and a COMMIT statement is considered to be part of the same transaction.

-On the other hand, many nonrelational databases don’t have such a way of grouping operations together.
+On the other hand, many nonrelational databases don't have such a way of grouping operations together.
 Even if there is a multi-object API, that doesn't necessarily mean it has transaction semantics: the command may succeed for some keys and fail for others, leaving the database in a partially updated state.

 ### Single-object writes